ekilmer/nanobind/docs/installing.rst

 The *nanobind* project is hosted at `wjakob/nanobind on GitHub
 <https://github.com/wjakob/nanobind>`_.
 To use the library in your own
-projects, it is usually easiest to install it using one of the following three
+projects, it is usually easiest to install it using one of the following four
 methods:

 Install via Pip (recommended)